lclarete/data_pipeline/README.md

 # Next steps:

-Currently working on the pre-processing-nlp
+Data engineering tasks:

+* Fix the fit method inside the pre_processing class
+* Test the supervised class
+* Design classes to apply unsupervised algorithms
+* Write tests for each function
+* Create a python package map
+* Include optional arguments in stopword functions -- I found a good list to be used, but still want to set the option to chose another one

+Modeling the data:

 * Topic modeling
-* Themes based on regular expressions -- I already have a function that does it -- refactoring it
 * Interpret topic modeling

-Then, go to modeling (classification):
 * Coursera Course: apply Logistic Regression;
 * Bayesian classification

-__Data engineering challenge:__
-* Write tests for each function
-* Create a python package map
-* Include optional arguments in stopword functions -- I found a good list to be used, but still want to set the option to chose another one
-* Include new functions in the preprocessing_custom.py file
+Ruled based functions:

+* Themes based on regular expressions -- I already have a function that does it -- refactoring it

 # Data Pipeline

-After feeling stuck for a whole day, I finally get this rep.
-I went over my short-whole coding experience to come up with the basic elements I need daily in order to perform my job.

-I'm still insecure if it is the best structure to build, but I'm going to follow this one anyway.
-The reason for this feeling is the pressure of my first attempt to organize an entire data pipeline for my self.
-The goal is to use this format to gether codes related to each of its steps.
+Build data processing, and modeling pipelines.
+Built a pipeline and a package to release.
+The goal is to use this format to gether codes related to each of the following steps.
-I'll be working in a daily basis to improve it.

 Levels:
 - Get data: from APIs, scrapers, databases, files